simonbdbc/validation-linux-1/README.md

 * update, upgrade

-* install apache2, php 7.0, MySQL and php dependencies
+* install apache2, php 7.0, MySQL and php dependencies (if you want to install each of them)

-* activate all error_reporting, display_errors and display_startup_errors in the php.ini file
+* activate all error_reporting, display_errors and display_startup_errors in the php.ini file (if you install php)

 * add `'Options +Indexes +FollowSymLinks +MultiViews'` , `'AllowOverride All'` and `'Require all granted'` to the vhost settings (000-default.conf)